mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ### Observational Research

-To gain a true understanding of the customer experience (CX) you need first hand experience with the location, and
+To gain a true understanding of the customer experience (CX) you need first hand experience with the location, and of the users.
+This is achieved through Go to Gemba, focusing on Go See, Ask Why, and Show Respect; and Interviews that focus on Persona, and A Day in the Life Of the user.

 #### Go to Gemba

+Japanese for "the actual place", Go to Gemba is a Lean principle made famous by the words of Toyota Chairman Fujio Cho, "Go see, ask why, show respect".
+We observed customer interactions with the pay as you go wireless kiosk as well as their other surroundings, employees, and other customers.

+When visiting a location we considered several factors regarding "Go see":

+1. What is the purpose of this location?
+Of the broader organization?
+Are they aligned?
+2. Are the processes displayed supporting that purpose?
+3. Are the people at this location working to achieve that purpose?

+We also worked to view the location through the following "Ask Why" lenses:

+1. Solutions View; look for solutions
+2. Waste View; look for waste
+3. Problem View; look for problems

+Regarding "Show Respect" we not only ensured we were respectful to those around us, we also looked for signs of disrespect by others towards:

+1. Workers
+2. Customers
+3. The Organization

 ### Humanize the Target